JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 ## Anonymity

 Namecoin suffers the same problems with traceability (lack of anonymity) of coin flows that Bitcoin does, plus additional linkability given the data attached to name transactions.
-When Namecoin is used for its stated purpose to provide censorship-resistant browsing and registration of domains for possibly controversial purposes (e.g. under repressive regimes), this may be even a bigger problem than with Bitcoin.
+When Namecoin is used for its stated purpose to provide censorship-resistant, MITM-resistant browsing and registration of domains for possibly controversial purposes (e.g. under repressive regimes), this may be even a bigger problem than with Bitcoin.
 You could improve this situation in several ways:

 * Improve usability of registering a name anonymously by automating a purchase of namecoins using an anonymous currency like Monero or Zcash as part of the name registration process.
 This reduces the risk of private data leaking while purchasing namecoins (e.g. banking details at an exchange, or Bitcoin blockchain analysis data).
-Integrating with a decentralized exchange such as [Bitsquare](https://bitsquare.io/) might be a useful way to do this (this might also make it easier to register Namecoin names with national currencies).
+Integrating with a decentralized exchange such as [Bisq](https://bisq.network/) might be a useful way to do this (this might also make it easier to register Namecoin names with national currencies).
 Future advances in blockchain technology such as atomic cross-chain trades might be applicable, so try to make sure that your code could be reused with as few changes as possible for such use cases once they're ready.
 * Keep each registered name separate on the blockchain.
 This reduces the risk of private data leaking in the Namecoin blockchain.
 This might be done using the Coin Control or HD Wallet features of wallet software.
 * Improve the ability for Namecoin-related software to run safely when routed over Tor or other anonymity networks.
 This might include testing for and fixing proxy leaks, application-layer protocol leaks, timing metadata leaks, and incorrect or missing stream isolation, among other things.
 It's okay if this work includes some fixes to upstream software (e.g. Bitcoin wallet software), but a significant component of your project should be Namecoin-specific.